Four-Score/ADDIE-local/README.md

 1. **Authenticate with Google**: Log in to your Google account to integrate Calendar and Drive.
 Your account should be added as a test user - email aera.tech.ai@gmail.com to be added as a test user so you can use the app's features.
 2. **Upload Files**: Upload meeting transcripts, documents, or input text to generate events or summaries.
-3. **Analyze and Organize**: Let ADDIE automatically generate insights and organize your tasks, meetings, and documents.
+3. **Analyze and Organize**: Let ADDIE automatically generate insights and organize your tasks, emails, meetings, and documents.